moooninjune/SEED-labs/lab5/lab5.md

 First, let's go over some **concepts**:

-1. **Speculative Execution:** When a CPU predicts the outcome of an operation and begins executing instructions ahead of time to improve performance.
+1. **Speculative Execution:** CPU predicts the outcome of an operation and begins executing instructions ahead of time to improve performance.
 If the prediction is wrong, the CPU *discards the results.* (It can lead to security risks, like `Spectre` and `Meltdown`).

+2. **Out-of-order Execution:** CPU executes instructions in a different order to optimize resource usage, without predicting outcomes.

-2. **Side Channels:** Indirect ways through which sensitive information can be leaked, such as through *timing*, power use, or electromagnetic emissions, allowing attackers to gain access to data *without directly interacting with the system.*
+3. **Side Channels:** Indirect ways through which sensitive information can be leaked, such as through *timing*, power use, or electromagnetic emissions, allowing attackers to gain access to data *without directly interacting with the system.*

 - Watch this [Youtube video](https://youtu.be/syAdX44pokE?si=l5CXhKV4GIKLq6iF) for a good visual explaination.